 - Our recently purchased baby bath provides parents with an opportunity to bathe their baby if they so wish; one parent acknowledged that this was a hugely cathartic experience for her and along with the photos taken at the time contributed to her memory making.

 - Our supply of books on pregnancy loss, the death of one twin, navigating the grief process and advice/ workbooks for siblings are much appreciated by parents who chose to read them.
 Our most recent project has been the design and implementation of a beautifully designed bag encompassing a snowdrop image...the symbol of hope.
 These bags are used to carry mementoes.

 These projects have been implemented in an attempt to make small but significant changes to support our most vulnerable group of patients.
 Without the generosity of our supporters this would not have been possible.

-Discussions are currently underway regarding projects for the coming year, including refurbishment of the mortuary chapel.
+Discussions are currently underway regarding projects for 2018, including refurbishment of the mortuary chapel.
 It is the vision that these endeavours will be a stepping stone in the pathway for meeting the unique needs of parents in a moment in time when their lives have been shattered.

 Should you require advise or support in relation to pregnancy loss or bereavement you can contact the Clinical Midwife Specialist in bereavement in the NMH on +353 (1) 637 3225 or email@example.com & the Bereavement Chaplaincy Department on +353 (1) 637 3121 /637100 or firstname.lastname@example.org.